Because Making Money With Dividends Is Fun!

 So, I’m not implying you have that money lying around.
 Just waiting to figure out what to do with it.

 I will have more on this point a little later.
-For now, just remember that dividend investing is a journey, not a destination.
+Remember that dividend investing is a journey, not a destination.

 What If Your Dividend Portfolio Yield Is Different?